hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 #### Outgoing time values

 Time values in the outgoing data stream must be ISO 8601 strings.
 A server may use one of either the `yyyy-mm-ddThh:mm:ss.sssZ` or the `yyyy-dddThh:mm:ss.sssZ` form, but must use one format and length within any given dataset.
-The time values must not have any local time zone offset, and they must indicate this by including the trailing Z. Time or date elements may be omitted from the end to indicate that the missing time or date elements should be given their lowest possible value.
-For date values at day resolution (i.e., no time values), the T must be omitted, but the Z is still required.
-Note that this implies that clients must be able to parse potentially truncated ISO strings of both Year-Month-Day and Year-Day-of-year flavors.
+The time values must not have any local time zone offset, and they must indicate this by including the trailing `Z`.
+Time or date elements may be omitted from the end to indicate that the missing time or date elements should be given their lowest possible value.
+For date values at day resolution (i.e., no time values), the `T` must be omitted, but the `Z` is still required.
+Note that this implies that clients must be able to parse potentially truncated ISO strings of both Year-Month-Day and Year-Day-of-year styles.

 For `binary` and `csv` data, the length of time string, truncated or not, is indicated with the `length` attribute for the time parameter, which refers to the number of printable characters in the string.
 Every time string must have the same length and so padding of time strings is not needed.